jlafer/flex-plugin-template/README.md

 ## Deploy
 The plugin can be built and deployed with the `deploy` command of the Flex CLI.
 To be activated in your Flex project runnning at `flex.twilio.com` you must use the `release` command.
 This allows you to install this and, optionally, other Flex plugins together.
 Again, refer to the docs cited above for more information.

+## WARNING
+This code is supplied on a best-effort basis, without warranty, and should be carefully reviewed and tested prior to use.
+It is provided for instructional purposes only.
+Also, it makes use of a personal npm package by the author (i.e., `jlafer-flex-util`).
+That package should not be treated as production-grade and you are advised to use with care.